nodejs/node/doc/api/crypto.md

 binary data.
 As such, the many of the `crypto` defined classes have methods not typically found on other Node.js classes that implement the [streams][stream] API (e.g. `update()`, `final()`, or `digest()`).
-Also, many methods accepted and returned `'binary'` encoded strings by default rather than Buffers.
+Also, many methods accepted and returned `'latin1'` encoded strings by default rather than Buffers.
 This default was changed after Node.js v0.8 to use [`Buffer`][] objects by default instead.